cmcbride/check_utils/README.md

 And then make sure to include the directory where the source code lives in the compilation (-I for gcc).

-You can simply copy the respective files to your source code dir, and then pass the current directory to the compiler.
+You can simply copy the respective files to your source code directory, and then pass the current directory to the compiler.
 For example:

     % gcc -I. ...

 AUTHOR
 ------